oconnor663/jacko.io/posts/async_two.md

 [perf]: https://github.com/oconnor663/jacko.io/blob/master/posts/async_playground/perf_stat.sh

 We want to call `wake` later, when it's actually time to wake up.
 One way to do that is to spawn a thread to call `thread::sleep` and `wake` for us.
-If we do that in every call to `poll`, we'll run into the [too-many-threads crash from Part One][same_crash].
-We can work around that by spawning just one thread and and [using a channel to send `Waker`s to it][shared_thread].
-This is a correct and viable implementation, but there's something unsatisfying about it&hellip;
+If we did that in every call to `poll`, we'd run into the [too-many-threads crash from Part One][same_crash].
+We could work around that by spawning one shared thread and and [using a channel to send `Waker`s to it][shared_thread].
+That would be a correct and viable implementation, but there's something unsatisfying about it&hellip;

-We already have a shared thread that spends most of its time sleeping: the main thread of our program!
-It's going to sleeping forever until someone calls `wake`.
-Does Tokio give us a way to tell it wake up at a specific time instead?
-Well, yes, `tokio::time::sleep`.
-But that means if we really want to write our own `sleep`, and we don't want to spawn an extra thread to make it work, then we also need to write our own `main`.
+We already have a thread that spends most of its time sleeping, the main thread of our program!
+Why doesn't Tokio give us a way to tell the main thread to wake up at a specific time, so that we don't need two sleeping threads?
+Well, there is a way, that's what `tokio::time::sleep` _is_.
+But if we really want to write our own `sleep`, and we don't want to spawn an extra thread to make it work, then it turns out we also need to write our own `main`.

 [same_crash]: playground://async_playground/sleep_many_threads.rs
 [shared_thread]: playground://async_playground/sleep_one_thread.rs